17 Best Flies For Ohio Steelhead: Proven Guide Flies

 The Polish Pheasant Tail Nymph has been one of my most productive winter steelhead flies.

-The Pheasant Tail Nymph needs no introduction as it is one of the oldest nymphs, but the Polish Pheasant tail nymph is an exceptional variation that has become one of my favorite trout and steelhead flies, and it’s an invaluable addition to any angler’s fly box.
+The Polish Pheasant tail nymph is an exceptional variation that has become one of my favorite Ohio steelhead flies, and it’s an invaluable addition to any angler’s fly box.

 I love this fly in sizes 12 and 14 during the winter months, but most of the time, I use it in size 8 or 10.